 Annual Tucson Birthday Stamp Design Contest for Kids

 Have fun celebrating Tucson’s birthday by designing a postage stamp!
-Tucson was born on August 20, 1775, and we are celebrating the 238th birthday!
-There will be three youth categories.
-All of the entries will be displayed at the Postal History Foundation and a panel of local judges will select their favorites.
-Winning designs will be featured on the Postal History Foundation web site and are eligible for prizes.
-One of the winning designs will be used to print stamps that are legal for postage!
-They will be available for sale the day of the party and afterwards as a fundraiser for the YES program.
-Two of the winning designs will be chosen as cachets to be printed on envelopes to commemorate Tucson’s birthday.
-These will be for sale also as a fundraiser for YES.
-Ribbons will be given to 1st -5th place winners in each category.
-The grand winner will be one of the first place winners and will receive a framed postage stamp with his or her design on it.
-All 1st –5th place winners will be given prizes besides ribbons.
+Tucson was incorporated on August 20, 1775, and we are celebrating the 239th birthday!
+There are three youth age categories.
+Winning designs will be featured on the Postal History Foundation web site and local media.
+The grand winning design will be used to print custom stamps that are legal for postage.
+Three of the winning designs will be chosen as cachets to be printed on envelopes to commemorate Tucson’s birthday.
+All 1st –5th place winners of each age group will be given several prizes along with ribbons and certificates.
+The custom stamps and cachets will be availale for sale the day of the party and afterwards as a fundraiser for the YES program.

 Directions and Rules: Only students from Tucson and surrounding areas may enter.

-- Download the stamp outline and entry form from our website.
+Download the stamp outline and contest rules and entry form from our website.
 Print the stamp outline on white paper.
 Make sure it takes up the whole 8½ x 11 page.
 Or drop by the Postal History Foundation and pick up a copy.

 - All designs submitted must reflect some aspect of Tucson’s history, culture and/or citizenry.

-- Do not write anything on your design.
+- Do not write words or numbers on your design.
 You may draw your picture vertical or horizontal.

 - No artwork may be submitted that is already owned and copyrighted by another individual or company.
 Artwork must be done by the entrant.
 Photographs and computer generated pictures are not allowed.
 The artwork must be done on the paper that is submitted with the correct stamp outline.
 Artwork that is inappropriate or unsuitable for publication will be deemed ineligible for the contest.